Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Introduction

 \subsection{Contributions}

 The main contributions of this work are summarized as follows.

-\begin{enumerate} \item We propose an efficient MCMC method (\cref{alg:mcmc}) for infinite-dimensional nonlinear Bayesian inversion via synergizing reduced basis DINO surrogate \cite{oleary2024derivative}, DA MCMC \cite{christen2005markov}, and dimension-independent geometric MCMC \cite{beskos2017geometric}.
+\begin{itemize}[leftmargin=0pt, label={}] \item \textit{Formulation and analysis of DINO.} We present an extended formulation of the derivative-informed operator learning proposed by \citet{oleary2024derivative}.
+In particular, we establish suitable function space settings, i.e., the $H^1_{\mu}$ Sobolev space with Gaussian measure (\cref{subsec:h1_definition}), for derivative-informed operator learning that can be extended beyond the confines of inverse problems and particular choices of neural operator architecture.
+We also provide (i) a cost analysis for training data generation based on PDE models (\cref{subsec:data_generation}) and (ii) theoretical results on the neural operator approximation error of reduced basis DINO surrogate based on a Poincar\'e inequality for nonlinear mappings between function spaces (\cref{subsec:error}). \item \textit{Efficient DINO-driven geometric MCMC.} We propose an efficient MCMC method (\cref{alg:mcmc}) for infinite-dimensional BIPs via a synthesis of ideas from reduced basis DINO surrogates, DA MCMC, and dimension-independent geometric MCMC.
 The method employs a proposal that adapts to DINO-predicted posterior local geometry within a delayed acceptance procedure.
-Compared to conventional geometric MCMC, our method leads to significant cost reduction due to (i) no online forward or adjoint sensitivity solves, (ii) fewer online model quarries necessary for posterior consistency, and (iii) fewer online instances of prior sampling.
-At the same time, our numerical examples show that the method produces high-quality Markov chains typical for a geometric MCMC method, leading to substantial speedups in posterior sample generation. \item We present an extended formulation of the derivative-informed operator learning introduced in \cite{oleary2024derivative}.
-In particular, we establish suitable function space settings, i.e., the $H^1_{\mu}$ Sobolev space with Gaussian measure (\cref{subsec:h1_definition}), for derivative-informed operator learning that can be extended beyond the confines of inverse problems and particular choices of neural operator architecture.
-We additionally provide (i) a cost analysis for training data generation based on PDE models (\cref{subsec:data_generation}) and (ii) theoretical results on the neural operator approximation error of reduced basis DINO surrogate based on a Poincar\'e inequality for nonlinear mappings between function spaces (\cref{subsec:error}). \item We provide rigorous numerical studies of our methods and other baseline MCMC methods using two infinite-dimensional Bayesian inverse problems: coefficient inverse for nonlinear diffusion-reaction PDE and hyperelastic material property discovery.
-The implementation and the data are available for sharing upon request\footnote{Public release of code and data is contingent on acceptance for journal publication.}. \end{enumerate}
+Compared to conventional geometric MCMC, our method leads to significant cost reduction due to (i) no online forward or adjoint sensitivity solves, (ii) fewer online PDE solves necessary for posterior consistency, and (iii) reduced need for prior sampling.
+At the same time, our numerical examples show that the method produces high-quality Markov chains typical of a geometric MCMC method, leading to substantial speedups in posterior sampling. \item \textit{Detailed numerical studies\footnote{Public release of code and data is contingent on acceptance for journal publication.}.} We provide detailed numerical studies of our methods and other baseline MCMC methods using two infinite-dimensional BIPs: coefficient inversion for a nonlinear diffusion-reaction PDE and inference of a heterogeneous hyperelastic material property. \end{itemize}